Urvashi137/Customer-Segmentation/README.md

-# Customer Segmentation using E-commerce Behavior & LLM
+# Customer Segmentation using E-commerce Behavior
-This project analyzes customer behavior using a Brazilian e-commerce dataset.
-It groups customers into different segments using machine learning and uses LLM to explain each group in simple language.
+This project focuses on Customer Segmentation using e-commerce user behavior data.
+The goal is to identify different groups of customers based on their purchasing patterns and help businesses make data-driven decisions.
 ## Objective
 To identify different types of customers based on their shopping behavior and help businesses make better decisions.
 ## Dataset
-Brazilian E-commerce Public Dataset (Olist)
+Brazilian E-commerce Public Dataset
 Contains:
    - Customer details
    - Orders and payments